fudge88/foodtopia/README.md

 When I INPUT something,

-I should be RELOCATED to the menu page with related recipes to the specific search.

 ## Deployed URL

-You can view the GitHub pages deployed application [here](https://)
+You can view the GitHub pages deployed application [here](https://fudge88.github.io/foodtopia/).

 ## Technologies Used